dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 We will demonstrate these principles using two program indicators that use "Average" as the aggregation type.

-1. COVID-19 Contacts
+1. Contacts tracing program
    1. Summarizes the total number of contacts a single TEI has through the relationships that have been created in tracker capture
    2. Summarizes the average number of contacts for all TEIs based on their enrollment date and the specified period and organisation unit
-2. COVID-19 days between onset and consultation
+2. Case based surveillance - days between onset and consultation
    1. Summarizes the total number of days between onset of symptoms and their initial consultation date for single TEI
    2. Summarizes the average number of days between onset of symptoms and initial consultation date for all TEIs based on their enrollment date and the specified period and organisation unit

-Open the table "COVID_CBS - Contacts by Person."
+Open the table "CBS - Contacts by Person."
 This is the table that you will create.
 You can explain the layout to the participants before continuing.

 Clear your inputs by going to Favorites -> New.